ocapn/ocapn/draft-specifications/CapTP Specification.md

 ## [`op:start-session`](#op-start-session)

-On a new connection, a key-pair for this session should be generated.
-This key-pair should be an EdDSA key-pair with a SHA512 hash.
+On a new connection, a key pair for this session should be generated.
+This key pair should be an EdDSA key pair with a SHA512 hash.

 This operation is used when a new connection is initiated over CapTP.
 Both parties MUST send upon a new connection.
 The operation looks like this: